mrjohnmorrow/mrjohnmorrow.github.io/work.md

 title: Work
 permalink: /work/
 ---

+Currently I am Head of Product at [Gauntlet](https://gauntlet.network), where we are building tools to help people build secure decentralized systems (I also built our site I linked too :D).
+We're an early stage company looking to grow so if you are passionate about our decentralized future, I encourage you to reach out.

-I most recently managed Fulfillment for [Gigster](http://gigster.com), where we aim to allow anyone in the world to build software, quickly and easily.
+I previously managed Fulfillment  and worked as a PM for [Gigster](http://gigster.com) from 2015-2018, where I worked to allow anyone in the world to build software, quickly and easily.

-I previously worked as a Program Manager at Microsoft from 2010-2014.
+Before that worked as a Program Manager at Microsoft from 2010-2014.
 Until 2013 I worked on Windows Apps and APIs, moving to  [Hololens](https://www.microsoft.com/microsoft-hololens/en-us) after that.
 I have also worked freelance as a web designer and Developer.
 Below is a bit more info on a few of the products and projects I have contributed to.

-For my full work history, check out my [LinkedIn](https://linkedin.com/in/{{ site.linkedin_username }}) or [resume](http://mrjohnmorrow.com/JohnMorrowResume.pdf).
+For my full work history, check out my [LinkedIn](https://linkedin.com/in/{{ site.linkedin_username }}) or [resume](/JohnMorrowResume.pdf).

+I've included a few projects I've worked on below, but I haven't updated this since 2015 so you'd be better off following the links above.

 ## Product Management